 SeaWorld’s commitment to research and conservation is far reaching and has led to advances in the care of animals in both zoological facilities and wild populations.

-Not only does SeaWorld support critical conservation work across the globe through the SeaWorld & Busch Gardens Conservation Fund, which already has delivered over $14 million to more than 800 worthwhile charity conservation projects around the globe, but we also operate one of the world’s most respected wildlife rescue programmes helping over 29,000 ill, injured, orphaned, and abandoned animals to date.
-SeaWorld’s ground-breaking research programmes, run in conjunction with universities and government agencies, help scientists better understand and protect marine animals in the wild.
+We also operate ground-breaking research programmes, run in conjunction with universities and government agencies, to help scientists better understand and protect marine animals in the wild.
 Many of the things we know today about wild killer whales were learned at the SeaWorld parks – including their vocal communication, reproduction and hearing range.
+And, we’re investing $50 million over the next five years to become the world’s leading animal rescue organisation.